mathspp/mathspp/pages/03.talks/_20230717-textual-todo-tutorial/talk.md

+---
-# Build a terminal TODO application with Textual
+title: Build a terminal TODO application with Textual

-## EuroPython 2023
+event: EuroPython 2023
+---

 In this Python tutorial, I introduce people to [Textual](https://github.com/textualize/textual) by building a TODO that runs in a terminal.